Volunteer with Coal Creek Fire

 - Attend an additional 4 hours of relevant in-district training annually

-Fire Training is generally held on the first Saturday of the month at 8 a.m. during the winter (November through April) and on the first Wednesday of the month at 7 p.m. during the summer (May through October).
+Fire Training is held on the first Wednesday of the month at 7 p.m.
 This training covers a wide range of topics necessary for dealing with structure fires and motor vehicle accidents.

 Station Training is held on the second Wednesday of each month at 7 p.m.
-This training helps you become familiar with the trucks, people, and equipment at your assigned station.
+Station training familiarizes volunteers with the trucks, fellow firefighters, and equipment at your assigned station.

 EMS (Emergency Medical Service) Training is held on the third Wednesday of each month at 7 p.m.
-This training covers a wide variety of topics necessary for performing basic life support (BLS) skills.
+EMS training covers a wide variety of topics necessary for performing basic life support (BLS) skills.

 Wildland Fire Training is held on the fourth Wednesday of each month at 7 p.m.
-This training covers a wide variety of topics necessary for dealing with wildland fires.
+Wildland training covers a wide variety of topics necessary for dealing with wildland fires.